csaibalakrishna/NSAP-Scheme-Predictor/README.md

 This project predicts the **eligible scheme code** for applicants under the **National Social Assistance Programme (NSAP)** using district-wise data and a trained machine learning model.
 It simplifies eligibility checking using an easy-to-use web interface.

+# ⚠️  The machine learning model is currently not serving predictions due to excessive consumption of Cloud Hosted Units (CHUs) on IBM Cloud.
+Please use the sample dataset and UI flow for demonstration purposes only.

 ## 🚀 Project Features

 - 🧠 Built with IBM Watson AutoAI (Snap Random Forest Classifier)